Sagar-Saini-IIITS/BackendAssignment/README.md

 }

-Then image is downloaded in image folder, and then resized image in saved in thumbnail folder.
+Then image is downloaded in image folder, and then resized image is saved in thumbnail folder.

 we get image address in response.